Dariiopk/MiCarpetAPP/README.md

 # MiCarpetAPP
- Trabajo de Introducción a la Ingenieria del Software.
-2º A, Grupo A
+ Proyecto de Introducción a la Ingeniería del Software.
+2ºA, Grupo A